 - Beach access points can be quite soft and powdery – be sure to decrease tyre pressure and engage a low gear before entry.

 - The access points at Amity Point face a lot of erosion from tides and therefore are often closed.
 This is one reason we recommend the best access point to be from Flinders Beach.

 - We also recommend the Brown Lake trek for high clearance 4WD vehicles only as the bog holes can be quite deep.

 - For more useful information, check out our Guide to Safe Beach Driving.

 It has been a standard practice by 4wd enthusiasts to reduce tyre pressure while beach driving.
 The reason for this is it increases the size of the footprint of the tyres on the sand resulting in the weight of the vehicle spreading across a larger area.
 By spreading the weight, the tyres are more likely to drive over the top of the sand rather than digging down into it and causing the vehicle to get bogged.
 The increased footprint will also increase traction.
 According to an article by RACQ and specifications by Cooper Tyres tyre pressure for sand driving can be between 18-26 psi.

-Please note: there are risks associated with lowering the tyre pressure and often the reduced tyre pressures for varying terrain are below the vehicle manufactures recommendations.
+There are risks associated with lowering the tyre pressure and often the reduced tyre pressures for varying terrain are below the vehicle manufactures recommendations.
 The lowering of pressures below the vehicle manufactures recommendations is at your own risk and in some instances can cause insurance claims to be void.
 To minimise the risks while driving with reduced tyre pressures it is advisable to reduce speed, drive slowly over obstacles and do not make any harsh turns which could result in the tyres coming off the rims.
 Always re-inflate to proper levels when the vehicle is back on a hard surface.

 Here are a few useful items to keep in mind for recovery of your 4WD vehicle while on the island: